timostamm/protobuf-ts/packages/example-angular-app/README.md

 To get started, run `make generate` to generate some typescript code from .proto files.
 Then start the development server by running `ng serve` and navigate to `http://localhost:4200/`.
 To test the gRPC-web services, run the server `example-dotnet-grpcweb-server`.

+If the page stays empty and you get `Uncaught TypeError: Cannot read property 'id' of undefined` in your browser console, run `ng serve` again.
+This issue is caused by the lerna linked packages and ivy compilation.